buresjan/meshgen/documentation/mesher.md

 # Module Guide: meshgen.mesher

 The `mesher` module handles turning `.geo` templates into STL surfaces with Gmsh, and generating a boxed STL wrapper used to robustify splitting for the STL route.
+Gmsh is imported lazily—attempting to call these helpers without `gmsh` installed raises a clear `RuntimeError`, while the STL voxelization pipeline can operate without it.

 ## Template Editing: `modify_geo_file`